Wilfred/bfc/README.md

     $ cargo build --release

 Debug builds work, but large programs will take a large amount of time in speculative execution if bfc is compiled without optimisations.
+You can disable this by passing `--opt=0` or `--opt=1`.

 ## Usage